Hvar: Etymology

 As a Greek colony, the island initially was known as Paros (Πάρος) because it was colonized by Greeks from the island of Paros in Aegean, and later as Pharos (Φάρος) "lighthouse".
 However, it is not clear if the name really comes from the Greek word for lighthouse.
-It was more likely an Illyrian word for something since it is unlikely that the lighthouse preceded the name for the island.
+It was more likely an Illyrian word "Fara" that in modern Albanian translates to "seed", as it is unlikely that the lighthouse preceded the name for the island.
 During the 3rd century BC, the Greek poet Apollonius of Rhodes referred to it as Piteyeia – a name derived from the Greek word pitys, meaning pine tree.

 From the 7th century onwards, the Byzantine Theme of Dalmatia, including Fara, was settled by the Pannonian Avars and Croats.
 However, the population initially remained culturally Illyro-Roman and part of the Byzantine Roman world.
 Under the linguistic influence of the newcomers, the official name became Quarra – because the Slavic languages did not originally have the /f/-sound.
 Later, the name was Slavicised further as Hvar.

 Since the late 11th century, the Italian name of the island has been Lesina or, in Venetian, Liesena.
 These names appear to have their origin in the Proto-Slavic root les-, meaning "wood" or "forest".
 Liesena was the official name during the era of Venetian Dalmatia (16th and 17th centuries).